codefinite-vri/Altruistica-By-Pentagon-Aspireathon/README.md

-# Getting Started with Create React App
+# Aspireathon Project by Meta-four

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+It is a 4-in-1 donation system which includes Crowdfunding, Fundraising, Crowdsourcing and Auctioning.

+## Steps to follow:

+### `Fork the repository and clone to your local system`

+### `npm install`

+Installs all the dependencies into your folder.

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8001](http://localhost:8001) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+# Connect to Node.js Backend

+### Running the server

+In a separate terminal, type node `backend/server.js` to get the server running.

+#Other Commands - Don't use right now!

 ### `npm test`